 The report documents the measures taken by local authorities, the growth in community-focused, participatory initiatives and the role played by local businesses and the financial sector.
 Our findings are based on conversations with local policy makers and practitioners, the review of relevant documents and our own impressions as practitioners and researchers in the field.

-The event will be chaired by Prof. Sam Fankhauser and the report will be presented by Dr Candice Howarth with speakers Philippa Borrowman of Green Alliance and Louise Marix Evans of Quantum Strategy & Technology and Cllr Edwina Hannaford, Portfolio Holder for Climate Change and Neighbourhoods, Cornwall Council.
+The event will be chaired by Prof. Andy Gouldson and the report will be presented by Dr Candice Howarth with speakers Philippa Borrowman of Green Alliance, Louise Marix Evans of Quantum Strategy & Technology and Cllr Edwina Hannaford, Portfolio Holder for Climate Change and Neighbourhoods, Cornwall Council.

 The event is open to all.

 Dr Candice Howarth is Co-Director of the Place-based Climate Action Network (PCAN), based at the LSE Grantham Research Institute on Climate Change and the Environment.
 She is a Senior Policy Fellow and leads broader research on climate emergency declarations, where adaptation fits in climate governance and how co-production of knowledge can be used to better inform climate decision making.
 She has an interdisciplinary background in climate policy and pro-environmental behaviour with a PhD in climate policy and pro-environmental behaviour and degrees in meteorology (BSc) and climate change (MSc).

 Philippa Borrowman is a policy adviser at the thinktank and charity Green Alliance, where she works on low carbon policy.
 She researches transport and housing, with a strong focus on local solutions for issues including energy efficiency in housing and spatial planning.
 She co-authored the report ‘The local climate challenge: a new partnership approach’ and also leads on other areas including air pollution, fuel and transport poverty.